rmtuckerphx/ai102-testprep/azure-ai-services.md

 # AI-102 Test Prep

+## Azure AI Service
+* Allows you to access multiple cognitive services through a single endpoint and credential

 ## Azure AI Language
 * Can submit 1 or more documents (1000 max) under 5120 chars